Njen4tech/Windows-Server-2019/README.md

 ## Active Directory

 This project consists of a step-by-step guide on building a Virtual Machine and creating an Active Directory home lab environment.
 Adequate CPU, RAM, and storage resources should be allocated.
-Networking considerations such as virtual switches and VLANs should be planned before deployment.
+Networking considerations, such as virtual switches and VLANs, should be planned before deployment.

 ---